HAOHUAC/QuakeText_classifier_ner/README.md

 ./NER and ./NER_model will be run in environment ner_env.yaml
 ## ./Classifier
-These files take the acquired social media data and categorise it using classifiers and save the disaster related data into json files.
+These files perform data cleaning on the retrieved social media data and then use a classifier to classify them, and finally save the classification results as a json file.
 ### json2tsv.py
 The code writes the json file in a folder (retrieved_data) as 1 tsv file
 - This code writes the contents of all the json files in the folder to a tsv file and removes all textual duplicates.